top of page

 The other 2 classes have 8 periods per week and complete their GCSE Mathematics in year 11.
 In year 12 they study GCSE Further Mathematics.

 Results at GCSE are excellent.
-Pupils consistently achieve 100% A*-C (with approximately 70% of these A/A* grades.) and the combination of modules chosen for each pupil is designed to maximise their achievement in this subject.
+Pupils consistently achieve 100% A*-C (with approximately 70% of these A/A* grades – well above the NI average) and the combination of modules chosen for each pupil is designed to maximise their achievement in this subject.

 MATHS AT SIXTH FORM